 Day 6: Makarska to Mljet

-One of my favorite memories about my 7 days in Croatia was taking a sailing tour to Mijet.
+One of my favorite memories about my Croatia itinerary 7 days was taking a sailing tour to Mijet.
 The boat departs early morning towards Mljet, with the Peljesac Peninsula being one of their stops.
 The tranquil Salt Lake will be the perfect oasis to unwind.

 Must-Do & Eat in Mljet